infor-design/enterprise/components/alerts/alerts.md

 ## Upgrading from 3.X

 -   The old alerts where shown as div's, the new ones are displayed as spans.
 These could be used interchangeably, but span is easier to position in line so is usually a better fit.
--   Classes which were formerly inforAlertIcon shuld be changed to an svg element
+-   Classes which were formerly inforAlertIcon should be changed to an svg element